eyescreamxd/eyescreamxd/README.md

 - 👋 Hi, I’m @eyescreamxd
 - 👀 I’m interested in automation, monitoring, designing DB and web development with Python or Go
-- 🌱 I’m currently learning Go, DevOps tools (Kubernetes, GitLab)
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on monitoring tools, monitoring as a service projects